 Our employees are critical to the success of our business.
-As of June 30, 2022, we had 1044 full-time employees, including 388 employees employed outside of the United States.
+As of June 30, 2024, we had 987 employees, including 438 employees employed outside of the United States.
 We also engage part-time employees and independent contractors to supplement our workforce.
 None of our employees are represented by a labor union or covered by a collective bargaining agreement.
-We have never experienced any employment related work stoppages and we believe our relationship with our employees is good.
+We have never experienced any employment-related work stoppages, and we believe our relationship with our employees is good.
+We are dedicated to cultivating a diverse and inclusive work environment, essential for attracting and retaining exceptional talent.
+We believe that much of Accuray's work can be done in a workplace which consists of a blend of flexible, digitally enabled remote work and purposeful in-person connection and collaboration; we have learned the importance of providing flexibility and wellbeing resources to our employees.
+Through ongoing employee development, comprehensive compensation and benefits, and other programs, we strive to help our employees in all aspects of their lives so they can do their best work.